speeduino/wiki.js/configuration/VE_table.md

 * MAP
 * TPS

-Dpending on the desired outcome, this can be used to expand the resolution of the main fuel table, automatically handle alternate fuels or as an alternative ITB mode (Particularly if running boosted ITBs).
+Depending on the desired outcome, this can be used to expand the resolution of the main fuel table, automatically handle alternate fuels or as an alternative ITB mode (Particularly if running boosted ITBs).

 ### Switched - Input based
 Input based switch mode let's you change the fuel table that is in use via an external input to the ECU.
 The options required are: